No - Win No - Fee

 Regulated professionals: SRA | ICO | RICS

-We confirm eligibility →arrange RICS survey → submit Letter of Claim → keep you updated until repairs and compensation are completed and compensation are completed.
+Next steps are simple: we confirm eligibility, arrange a RICS survey, submit your Letter of Claim, and keep you updated until repairs are completed and compensation is received.

 Housing Disrepair FAQs for Manchester